Enhancing Smart Contract Security Analysis with Execution Property Graphs: Introduction

+\item We introduce the \EPG~---~a comprehensive and unified graph-based representation that effectively captures the behaviors of smart contract executions, facilitating efficient contract security analysis.

-\item Leveraging the \EPG, we propose a graph traversal technique that swiftly identifies potential smart contract attacks.
-This approach extracts semantic information from the low-level graphical representation of an \EPG in a transaction under analysis, thereby automating the detection of malicious patterns.
-The \EPG and graph traversal process do not require prior knowledge of the source code, and can seamlessly integrate domain-specific knowledge of analyzed smart contracts to improve vulnerability identification.
-We implement and assess three graph traversal instances, specifically addressing reentrancy, faulty access control, and price manipulation vulnerabilities.
-Our evaluation, utilizing a dataset of $63$k transactions, demonstrates that the proposed graph traversal takes an average of \reentrancyOldAttackTime~per transaction.
+\item We introduce an innovative graph traversal technique based on \EPG to identify potential smart contract attacks.
+This approach extracts semantic information from the low-level \EPG representation of transactions, automating the detection of malicious patterns without requiring access to the original source code.
+In this work, we specifically design and implement two graph traversal instances targeting reentrancy attacks (including the recently identified read-only variant) and price manipulation attacks.

-\item Our framework successfully detected a zero-day vulnerability affecting Uniswap, which we disclosed responsibly.
-Additionally, \framework identified 11 reentrancies that had been publicly reported but were not part of our ground truth dataset.
-Our traversal-based security analysis method achieves high true positive rates of \reentrancyNewTPR, \accessNewTPR, and \priceNewTPR for reentrancy, faulty access control, and price manipulation, respectively, while maintaining low false positive rates of \reentrancyNewRandFPR, \accessNewRandFPR, and \priceNewRandFPR for these vulnerabilities.
+\item Our traversal-based security analysis achieves a \TPR of~\reentrancyNewTPR and~\priceNewTPR for reentrancy and price manipulation, respectively.
+Meanwhile, it maintains a \FPR of~\reentrancyNewRandFPR and~\priceNewRandFPR for these attacks.
+In comparison to \SOTA dynamic analysis tools for reentrancy and price manipulation, \framework stands out in terms of both efficiency and accuracy.
+Our evaluations underscore the efficiency of \framework, which on average completes the analysis of a transaction in~\averageTraversalTime.
+This performance highlights \framework's potential as a real-time intrusion detection system.
+We further show that \framework successfully detects the read-only reentrancy attack, a recently disclosed attack, which eludes detection by the related work.

 \end{itemize}